-As the story goes, several hours later, a wasted Fisher showed up at McElroy’s door in a frantic state.
-Parsons had overdosed, she said.
+As the story goes, several hours later, a wasted Fisher showed up at McElroy’s door in a frantic state telling them that Parsons had overdosed.
 They grabbed some ice and went to Room 1, where he was passed out on the floor, blue.
-There Fisher revived him with an ice cube suppository.
+Fisher revived him with an ice cube suppository.
 When McElroy left the two alone again, he was walking around the room, seemingly recovered.
 After another hour or so, at about 10:00, Fisher returned to McElroy’s room and asked her to sit with the sleeping Parsons while she went out to get some dinner.
 McElroy grabbed a book and went to Parsons room (Room 8) and after a few minutes, she realized that his breathing had gone from normal to labored.

 parsons_gram_room_8_joshua_tree_inn

-Less than two days after arriving, Gram Parsons died September 19, 1973 in Joshua Tree, California at the age of 26 from an overdose of morphine and alcohol.
+Less than two days after arriving, Gram Parsons died after midnight on September 19, 1973 in Joshua Tree, California at the age of 26 from an overdose of morphine and alcohol.

 gram_parsons_on_bike_joshua_tree

-You can actually book Room 8 at Joshua Tree Inn at the link below runs about $100 bucks a night.
-The room has been kept as it was when Gram Stayed there and people have claimed to feel his spirit there.
+You can actually book Room 8 at Joshua Tree Inn at the link below.
+The room runs for about $100 bucks a night.
+The room has been kept as it was when Parsons stayed there and people have claimed to feel his spirit there.

 Joshua Tree Inn (Gram Parsons Room)